Of all the resources that you rely on to navigate your life, the one you take most for granted is also the one you rely on the most. It’s your mind.

 I also recommend that you explore these articles on mindfulness, in which you'll find some very powerful tips for improving your ability to become clear, and stay clear.

-Meditation is your most powerful tool for improving mental clarity, but anything that improves your overall health and eliminate stress will also be hugely beneficial.
+Meditation is your most powerful tool for improving mental clarity, but anything that improves your overall health and eliminates stress will also be hugely beneficial.
 Here are 7 more suggestions that will help:

 1. Avoid taking drugs unless they are essential to your physical and/or mental health.